emard/roomba-wifi/README.md

 open Examples -> ESP8266Wifi ->  WifiTelnetToSerial

-setup WiFi user and password to connect to local access point and swap pins to use hardware serial at RX=gpio13, TX=gpio15 for Roomba:
+setup WiFi user and password to connect to local access point and enable "SWAP_PINS" to use hardware serial connected as RX=gpio13, TX=gpio15 to Roomba:

     #define SWAP_PINS 1